i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 If the target destination for the service is different, the target LS must also include a service record, pointing to itself, indicating that it supports the service.

+The design does not require special support or caching or any changes in the floodfills.
+Only the leaseset publisher, and the client looking up a service record, must support these changes.